 32 gal – $175.00 each (+ taxes & delivery)

 64 gal – $195.00 each (+ taxes & delivery)

 Please report all bear sightings to BC Conservation by calling toll free 1-877-952-7277 or fill out a report online.
 By reporting bears at first sighting, conservation officers can get to work early to deter them away from humans, thereby having a good chance of saving the bear’s life.
 One of their tools is a map that pinpoints recent bear sightings.

-For more information, visit the Bear Aware website.
+For more information, visit the WildsafeBC website.